ARM-software/mango/README.md

 ```
 The configuration parameters are:
 - domain_size: The size which is explored in each iteration by the gaussian process.
 Generally, a larger size is preferred if higher dimensional functions are optimized.
 More on this will be added with details about the internals of bayesian optimization.
 - initial_random: The number of random samples tried.
+Note: Mango returns all the random samples together.
+Users can exploit this to parallelize the random runs without any constraint.
 - num_iteration: The total number of iterations used by Mango to find the optimal value.
 - batch_size: The size of args_list passed to the objective function for parallel evaluation.
 For larger batch sizes, Mango internally uses intelligent sampling to decide the optimal samples to evaluate.
 - early_stopping: A callback to specify custom stopping criteria.
 The callback has the following signature: